pydanny/daniel-blog-fasthtml/posts/2024/2024-12-top-terminal-tools.md

 tmux is a terminal multiplexer.
 It lets you switch easily between several programs in one terminal, detach them (they keep running in the background) and reattach them to a different terminal.

-For OSX users, ignore the site's instructions to use `port` and install it like this:
+For OSX users, ignore the Tmux's instructions to use `port` and install it like this:

 ```sh
 brew install tmux